2lian/Motion-Stack/docs/source/manual/start.rst

 A customizable launching system is provided.
 It can be used (and overloaded) by your own packages.

 ..
 Note::
-    Tutorial explaining the launch API is provided in :ref:`launch-api-label`.
+    Tutorial explaining the launch API is provided in :ref:`api-label`.

 - Launch APIs and tools are in :py:mod:`easy_robot_control.launch`.
-Those are meant to be exposed to packages outside the motion stack.
+Those are exposed to packages outside the motion stack.

   - \ :py:data:`easy_robot_control.launch.default_params` defines the default parameters.
-Each parameter's documentation is in this file.
+Parameter documentation is in this file.
   - \ :py:mod:`easy_robot_control.launch.builder.LevelBuilder` will generate your nodes (and launch description) depending on:

     - The name of the robot.
     - The multiple end effectors.
     - Parameters to overwrite.
-  - These tools should be imported in your own package and launcher:
+  - You can import these in your own package and launcher:
     ``from easy_robot_control.launch.builder import LevelBuilder``
-    to generate the nodes and launch description specific to your robot.
-You are encouraged to change the behaviors of those tools, refere to :ref:`launch-api-label` for detailed explanation.
 - Sample launchers for specific robots and configurations are in `src/easy_robot_control/launch <https://github.com/2lian/Moonbot-Motion-Stack/blob/main/src/easy_robot_control/launch/>`_.
-These Python scripts are not exposed to other packages, you cannot import them.
+These Python scripts are not exposed to other packages.

   - `src/easy_robot_control/launch/moonbot_zero.launch.py <https://github.com/2lian/Moonbot-Motion-Stack/blob/main/src/easy_robot_control/launch/moonbot_zero.launch.py>`_ is the launcher for moonbot_zero.
-  - You can make your own launcher, in a separate package, in your ``./src/YOUR_PKG/launch/YOUR_LAUNCHER.launch.py``.
-Take inspiration from ``moonbot_zero.launch.py``, you can import everything that ``moonbot_zero.launch.py`` imports.